BryanMorfe/sectionkit/README.md

 These four entities provide the core functionality of SectionKit.
 They are designed to fulfill and abide by the philosophies mentioned above.

 First, in order to give developers the flexibility to constraint compatibility between section controllers and section providers, generics are used.
 Each section controller and section provider decides what is the type of its collection view's diffable data source section and item identifiers, just like can be done with `UICollectionViewDiffableDataSource` and `NSDiffableDataSourceSnapshot`.
-For example, the below section controller and provider are compatible:
+For example, the below section controller and provider are compatible because their `SectionIdentifierType` and `ItemIdentifierType` are the same:

 ```swift
 class SectionController : CollectionSectionController<String, UUID> {}